robert-hardy/blpapi_lite/visual_studio/Readme.md

-How to build the bridge in Visual Studio 2010 Express
+How to build the DLL in Visual Studio 2010 Express
 =======

-Copy-paste from source control into `C:\Users\robert\Documents\Visual Studio 2010\Projects`, work from there and copy back to put into source control.
+Note to self: copy-paste from source control into `C:\Users\robert\Documents\Visual Studio 2010\Projects`, work from there and copy back to put into source control.

 1. New project -> Win32 Console Application